mezbah-cse-rmstu/MoneyPlantDiseaseClassification/README.md

 This repository contains a deep learning-based approach to classify money plant diseases into three categories: Bacterial Wilt Disease, Manganese Toxicity, and Healthy.
 The model is implemented using TensorFlow and Keras on Google Colab.

 **Setup Instructions:**

- ** Prerequisites**
+ ** Prerequisites:** To run this project, you will need:
-    To run this project, you will need:
+        1. Python 3.x,
-    Python 3.x,
+        2. TensorFlow: The main deep learning framework used for this model,
-    TensorFlow: The main deep learning framework used for this model,
+        3. Keras: Used for building and training the CNN model,
-    Keras: Used for building and training the CNN model, Google Colab (optional): The code is designed to be run in Google Colab for convenience, but can also be run locally if you have the required dependencies installed.
+        4. Google Colab (optional): The code is designed to be run in Google Colab for convenience, but can also be run locally if you have the required dependencies installed.

 **Dataset:**
 The dataset consists of images of money plants categorized into three classes: